 Another important factor that influences P{OH} is the Cl chemistry (Figs. 5e-h and 6b).
-Similar to previous studies, Cl chemistry has positive impacts on ΔP{OH} because Cl can oxidize VOCs, which can both come from anthropogenic and oceanic source (Yu and Li, 2021), efficiently and produce RO2 radicals (R4) as shown in Fig. 5e (Li et al., 2020; Wang et al., 2020; Simpson et al., 2015).
-As such, the change of PoH by Cl chemistry (Fig. 5e) is mostly through the change of OH production from HO2 (Fig. 5g).
+Similar to previous studies, Cl chemistry has positive impacts on ΔP{OH} because Cl can oxidize VOCs, which can come from both anthropogenic and oceanic sources (Yu and Li, 2021), efficiently producing RO2 radicals (Reaction R4) as shown in Fig. 5e (Li et al., 2020; Wang et al., 2020; Simpson et al., 2015).
+As such, the change in P{OH} by Cl chemistry (Fig. 5e) is mostly through the change in OH production from HO2 (Fig. 5g).
 The impacts of Cl chemistry are most significant in the Bohai Sea and surroundings.
-As shown in Fig. S7, in these areas, the concentration of ClNO2 (the key species for the activation of SSA Cl) are higher than other regions (Fig. S7a) and the Cl reactivity (k{Cl} , $=\Sigma k{\text{Cl+VOC}} \times [\text{VOC}]$) is very high, resulting in the larger impact of the Cl chemistry.
-ClNO2 is a product of N2O5 with particulate Cl, and N2O5 is a product of NO2 and NO3 radical (e.g., Yu et al., 2020).
-Therefore, the larger impacts of Cl chemistry in the Bohai Sea and surroundings probably reflects the influence of higher NOx in the area.
-The impact of Br chemistry on P{OH} is quite small in general (Figs. 5i-l), and we will not discuss it further (see more discussion about Br chemistry in section 3.5).
-Nevertheless, the results from Br chemistry emphasize the importance of pathway P{OH HO2} in interpreting the roles of halogens in influencing HOx cycling: When considering the influence of halogens on HOx, it is believed that XO will shift the HOx balance to OH in general (e.g., Li et al., 2020; Stone et al., 2018; Saiz-Lopez and von Glasow, 2012).
-But these results are derived without considering the indirect influence of halogens on R6 (i.e., pathway 2, P{OH HO2}, in our study).
-In our study, when the inhibition of halogen chemistry on the HO2 conversion to OH through HO2+Y is considered (R6), only IO can uniformly enhance the HO2 conversion and BrO cannot in some areas (compare Figs. 5k and 5l, or see Fig. S4b) which is probably because the lower reactivity of BrO with HO2 (see also discussion in section 3.4.2 of Whalley et al. (2010)).
+As shown in Fig. S7, in these areas, the concentration of CINO2 (the key species for the activation of SSA Cl) is higher than other regions (Fig. S7a) and the Cl reactivity (k{Cl} , = $\sum k{Cl+VOC} \times [VOC]$) is very high, resulting in the larger impact of the Cl chemistry.
+ClNO2 is a product of N2O5 with particulate Cl, and N2O5 is a product of NO2 and the NO3 radical (e.g., Yu et al., 2020).
+Therefore, the larger impacts of Cl chemistry in the Bohai Sea and surroundings probably reflects the influence of higher NO_x in the area.
+The impact of Br chemistry on P{OH} is quite small in general (Fig. 5i-l), and we will not discuss it further (see more discussion about Br chemistry in Sect.
+3.5).
+Nevertheless, the results from Br chemistry emphasize the importance of pathway POH HO2 in interpreting the roles of halogens in influencing HO_x cycling: when considering the influence of halogens on HO_x , it is believed that XO will shift the HO_x balance to OH in general (e.g., Li et al., 2020; Stone et al., 2018; Saiz-Lopez and von Glasow, 2012).
+But these results are derived without considering the indirect influence of halogens on Reaction (R6) (i.e., pathway 2, POH_HO2, in our study).
+In our study, when the inhibition of halogen chemistry on the HO2 conversion to OH through HO2+ Y is considered (Reaction R6), only IO can uniformly enhance the HO2 conversion and BrO cannot in some areas (compare Fig. 5k and l, or see Fig. S4b), which is probably because of the lower reactivity of BrO with HO2 (see also discussion in Sect.
+3.4.2 of Whalley et al., 2010).

-In regards to the three main pathways discussed in section 3.3, the physical contribution of SSA is achieved not only through the decrease of the photolysis of O3 (J(O1D) and the O3 concentration) (Fig. 5b), but also through the decrease of HO2 conversion to OH (Fig. 5c) which is probably feedback induced by the decrease of O3 photolysis because HO2 production is little influenced by photolysis change.
-In contrast, the chemical contribution of SSA Cl is achieved through the increase of RO2 that can rapidly react with NO to form HO2 (Seinfeld and Pandis, 2016), and therefore the second pathway, OH from HO2, is more prominent (Fig. 5g), while the increase of O3 concentration is of minor importance (Fig. 5f).
+In regards to the three main pathways discussed in Sect.
+3.3, the physical contribution of SSA is achieved not only through the decrease in the photolysis of O_3 ($J(O^1D)$) and the O_3 concentration) (Fig. 5b), but also through the decrease in HO2 conversion to OH (Fig. 5c), which is probably feedback induced by the decrease in O_3 photolysis because HO2 production is less influenced by photolysis change.
+In contrast, the chemical contribution of SSA Cl is achieved through the increase in RO2 that can rapidly react with NO to form HO2 (Seinfeld and Pandis, 2016), and therefore the second pathway, OH from HO2, is more prominent (Fig. 5g), while the increase in O_3 concentration is of minor importance (Fig. 5f).